betaflight/betaflight/docs/Inflight Adjustments.md

 Any combination of switches and pots can be used.
 So you could have 6 POS switch.

+Settings are not saved automatically, connect a GUI, refresh and save or save using stick position when disarmed.
+Powering off without saving will discard the adjustments.

-Settings can be saved when disarmed using stick positions: Throttle Low, Yaw Low, Pitch Low, Roll High)
+Settings can be saved when disarmed using stick positions: Throttle Low, Yaw Left, Pitch Low, Roll Right.

 ## Adjustment switches